saltyorg/docs/docs/apps/gluetun.md

 gluetun_firewall_input_ports: ""
 gluetun_firewall_outbound_subnets: ""
 ```

+!!! caution
+    Any values which are entirely numeric or contain special characters should be wrapped in quotes:

+    ```yaml
+    gluetun_openvpn_user: "ePWh!Y^fs6p%B*6S"
+    gluetun_openvpn_password: "qA5V6&#ASx4DY8qG"
+    gluetun_vpn_endpoint_port: "12345"
+    ```

+    Generally speaking it's safest to just wrap everything in quotes rather than worrying about what needs to be.
+Quotes are plentiful and free.

 !!! warning
     The role uses the built-in Docker DNS resolver by default instead of using the DoH/DoT functionality Gluetun normally provides.